RafalKucharskiPK/rafalkucharskipk.github.io/_posts/2025-01-10-MoMas-is-the-answer.md

 layout: post
 date: 2025-01-10
 inline: true
-title: MoMaS is the answer
+title: "MoMaS is the answer"
 description: "Discover how Rafał Kucharski and Farnoud Ghasemi's groundbreaking research explains the growth of two-sided platforms like Uber.
 Using the innovative MoMaS simulation tool, explore patterns of market share evolution and competition dynamics.
 Read their publication in Transportation Research Part C: Emerging Technologies for detailed insights."
 img:
 ---

----
-Have you ever wondered [how do two-sided platforms like Uber grow](https://media.licdn.com/dms/image/v2/D4D22AQHufdiZS6fYXA/feedshare-shrink_2048_1536/B4DZRPS_2ZHUAo-/0/1736497169686?e=1740009600&v=beta&t=I5HAQSZgusywBeKxAIaE8kcLRc9hPtAi4jOB8pfaQZw)?
+Have you ever wondered how do two-sided platforms like Uber grow?
 Purely microscopic phenomena lead to complex patterns of market share evolution.
 Now, with our **MoMaS** you can simulate and understand why Uber prevailed, and its competitors (Bolt) enter the market with easy.
 👏 Congratulations to [**Farnoud**](https://www.linkedin.com/in/farnoud-ghasemi-ab9903178/) and [**Rafal**](https://www.linkedin.com/in/rafalkucharski/) on their outstanding results published in **Transportation Research Part C: Emerging Technologies**!

 Read the open-access full paper [**here**](https://lnkd.in/dzTvnMuj)